Fast food: Tips for choosing healthier options

-Other healthy choices include apple or orange slices, corn on the cob, steamed rice, or baked potato chips or a broth-based soup.
+Other healthy choices include apple or orange slices, corn on the cob, steamed rice, baked potato chips or a broth-based soup.

 Watch out for high-calorie salads, such as those with deep-fried shells or those topped with breaded chicken or other fried toppings.
 Also skip extras, such as cheese and croutons, which quickly increase your calorie count.

 Opt for grilled items

 Fried and breaded foods, such as crispy chicken sandwiches and breaded fish fillets, are high in fat and calories.
-Select grilled or roasted lean meats — such as turkey or chicken breast, lean ham, or lean roast beef.
+Select grilled or roasted entrees — such as chicken breast or lean roast beef.

 Watch what you drink

 Many beverages are high in calories.
-For example, a large regular soda (30 ounces, or 887 milliliters) has more than 300 calories.
+For example, a large regular soda, which is 32 ounces (960 milliliters), can have as many as 400 calories.
 Instead, order diet soda, water, unsweetened iced tea, sparkling water or mineral water.

 Also, skip the shakes and other ice cream drinks.
-Large shakes can contain more than 800 calories.
+A large shake can have more than 650 calories.

 Have it your way

 Remember, you don't have to settle for what comes with your sandwich or meal — not even at fast-food restaurants.
 Ask for healthier options and substitutions.
 And keep your eye on portion size.